David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * This image is often misleadingly cut from documentaries (such as "Vietnam - The Fragile Beauty") or is of unknown origin, used for malicious political purposes.
 * In reality, the Northern and Northwestern border areas still possess many large Nature Reserves and National Parks (Hoang Lien, Ba Be, Muong Nhe...); forest coverage is not "completely bare" as the distorted image suggests.
 * Sharing false images aims to deny Vietnam's efforts in planting and protecting forests over the years (Vietnam's forest coverage rate is currently over 42%, higher than the global average).
+* **Fact:** Vietnam's forest coverage increased from 27.8% in 1990 to 42.02% in 2023, a significant achievement recognized by the FAO while global forest areas have generally declined.

 **47. On the August Revolution (1945):**